isomerpages/moh-hcsa/_overview/Collection of Health Information.md

 </li>
 <li>
 <p>Also for public health purposes, e.g., in the event of drug contamination
-requiring a nationwide drug recall, NEHR information may be required to identify affected individuals and advise them to seek the necessary care from their healthcare providers.</p>
+requiring a nationwide drug recall, NEHR information be required to identify affected individuals and advise them to seek the necessary care from their healthcare providers.</p>
 </li>
 </ul>
-<h2>Health information is collected and stored in 3 different systems</h2>
+<h1>Health information is collected and stored in 3 different systems</h1>
 <ul data-tight="true" class="tight">
 <li>
 <p>Explain difference between CMS, NEHR and HealthHub</p>
 </li>
 </ul>
-<h2>National Electronic Health Record (NEHR)</h2>
+<h1>National Electronic Health Record (NEHR)</h1>
 <ul data-tight="true" class="tight">
 <li>
 <p>Purpose of NEHR, i.e., collects a copy of selected key health information